carloscabo/colz-python/README.md

 ````

 # Static methods
 You have several static methods on the class that can be used without the need of creating a **Colz object**.
+That could be useful in some projects, situatuations.

 ````Python3
 rgb = Colz.hslToRgb( h, s, l ) # Returns list of float